-In today's technology-obsessed culture, stealing several hours of gadget-free time should be a gift to your wedding guests, but prying Instagram-obsessed friends away from their devices may pose a #problem for some.
-There is no shame in wishing for a phone-free wedding, but how can a bride enforce a no cell phone policy without taking the fun out of the affair?
-Our etiquette experts weigh in on the best manner of taking modern technology out of the picture at your wedding.
+In today's technology-obsessed culture, stealing several hours of gadget-free time for an unplugged wedding ceremony should be a gift to your guests.
+But, prying Instagram-obsessed friends away from their devices may pose a #problem for some.
+The gadget-free wedding trend certainly isn't for everyone, but for couples wishing to take the plunge, how exactly do you go about enforcing a no cell phone policy without taking the fun out of the affair?

-If you prefer a more hands-on method of separating your guests from their phones, try providing a cell phone storage station or baskets where attendees can individually tag and stow their devices safely, labeling the space with a quirky sign stating, "Hold The Phone!" or "Call It A Day!".
-Above all, make sure your guests don't feel compelled to fork over their phones if the device is truly necessary, and refrain from jumping into punishment mode if a guest or two sneak a selfie or two.
+If you prefer a more hands-on method of separating your guests from their phones, try providing a cell phone storage station or baskets where attendees can individually tag and stow their devices safely, labeling the space with a quirky sign stating, "Hold the Phone!" or "Call It a Day!".
+Above all, make sure your guests don't feel compelled to fork over their phones if the device is truly necessary (say, for urgent business matters or a family emergency), and refrain from jumping into punishment mode if a guest sneaks a selfie or two.

 Ultimately, banning phone and camera use at wedding ceremonies fosters a stronger bond between newlyweds and their guests.
 "I think our culture has gone to a place where everything is so instant and connected, to a point where we're not connected," says van Son.
 "It's nice to slow down."
 Two thumbs up for this refreshing movement.